 If you’re wondering how come some of the technical information are not disclosed by the paper manufacturer, it is because some traits are paper/ink and printer combination.
 And they wouldn’t know what you’re using.

 - Synthetic or Organic – Cotton or Resin Coated (RC)

 - Reflectivity – Glossy or Matte?

 - Texture – Smooth or textured?

 Matte VS. Glossy

-Matte papers are based on wood (Hahnemule Bamboo is made from Bamboo fibers) or cotton rag fiber.
+Matte papers are based on wood (Hahnemuhle Bamboo is made from Bamboo fibers) or cotton rag fiber.
 Their appeal lies in their appearance and feel.
 They have a texture like those used for painting (ig: water-color paper) – a look and tactile experience that is simply absent in photo papers.
 Matte papers also exhibit fewer glare.
 Plastic (resin coated) papers have the advantage of much higher reflectivity and as such they allow for the use of Photo Black ink, rather than the Matte Black ink that fiber requires.
-This produces blacker blacks and more saturated colours.
+This produces blacker blacks and more saturated colors.

 In short, if you want your images to jump out of the paper – choose glossy.
 If you want your images to be subtle – choose matte.
 I have seen original prints of the masters both on silver gelatin (resin coated paper) and Platinum (cotton rag fiber paper) – and the latter appeals to me more.